Teal-Projects/build-your-own-ai-tutor/README.md

 - **Local storage** - Saves form data between sessions
 - **Safe usage instructions** - Age-appropriate guidance for AI chat tools

-## How to Use

-1. Open `index.html` in a web browser
-2. Fill out the form with student information
-3. Click "Create Prompt" to generate personalized tutor prompt
-4. Copy the prompt and paste it into ChatGPT or Gemini
-5. Start asking homework questions

 ## Safety Features

 - Client-side only - no data sent to servers